SRGSSR/pillarbox-android/pillarbox-cast/docs/README.md

 ### Display a Cast button

-At some point in the application a Cast button has to be present to let the user connects to a Cast device.
+Somewhere in your application, a Cast button has to be displayed to allow the user to connect to a Cast device.

 ```kotlin
 CastButton(modifier = Modifier)